 Instructions

-- Bring a large pot of salted water to a boil.
-Add the potatoes and garlic, and boil until the potatoes are fork tender, about 15 minutes.
+• Place the potatoes and garlic in a large pot of cold water.
+Bring the water to a boil and cook until the potatoes are fork tender, about 15 minutes.

 Notes